 For example, I researched raising cows on a small scale for nearly two years before deciding to try my hand with Dexters.
 All that reading inspired me to start writing posts about what I have learned and the resources I have uncovered along the way and these are organized into two blogs.

-You can find the hands-on how-to type posts under the Rose Hill Blog.
+You can find the hands-on how-to farm type posts under the Rose Hill Blog.

 For the larger context of food security, self-sufficiency, climate change, and environmental sustainability components, check out the blog Food Abundance Revolution.
 You can also visit the Food Abundance website and get access to the Get-Started Garden Mini-Course and other learning and growing opportunities.

 I do hope to add some videos of life on the farm to provide some context for the activities, successes and challenges of small-farm life.
 I also sometimes provide links to the books and tools I use myself on the farm through affiliate links.

 If you enjoy the site, I encourage you to sign up to the e-mail listing.
 I promise not to bombard you with e-mails, but from time to time I will send out updates and alerts.